commonpike/fairpost/docs/NewPlatform.md

 ### FooBarApi.ts

-A simple approach to refactor is to take the API calls out of your platform into a separate `FooBar/FooBarApi.ts`.
+If you're using your own api calls, a simple approach to refactor is to take these API calls out of your platform into a separate `FooBar/FooBarApi.ts`.

 There are some utilities to help you with your Api responses and errors.
 The below code will unpack a json